 10. Upgrade Your Skills to Help Boost Your Income

 Do you ever feel like you’re in a dead-end job?
 Why not do something about it?
 By taking some or all of your tax refund and going back to school to upgrade your skills, it can go a long way to improving your employment prospects in the coming years.
 You could use your tax refund to upgrade your skills at your current job or to go back to school for a completely new career; the choice is yours.
 There are a plethora of courses, certifications, and degrees for you to revisit or take on, and your tax refund could help you get started.

 11. Treat Yourself to Something Nice

-Last, but not least, it doesn’t hurt to treat yourself to something nice.
-While I wouldn’t recommend using your entire tax refund on lavish gifts each year, there’s no harm in using some of your tax refund as a pat on the back for a job well done.
+While I wouldn’t recommend spending your entire tax refund on lavish gifts each year, there’s no harm in using some of your tax refund as a pat on the back for a job well done.
 Treating yourself can be anything from a dinner out to clothing from your favorite retailer.
 As long as it keeps you motivated, it can be well worth it.
 However, make sure you’ve properly budgeted and looked over all your expenses to prevent yourself from spending money you might not actually be able to afford.

-Whether you’ll be renovating your house, preparing for retirement or whichever other purpose you see fit for your tax refund, if you’re properly planning, you can enjoy this well-deserved lump sum.
+Whether you’ll be renovating your house, preparing for retirement, or whichever other purpose you see fit for your tax refund, if you’re properly planning, you can enjoy this well-deserved lump sum.
 It’s important to note that these tips aren’t mutually exclusive.
 There’s nothing stopping you from doing more than one of these.
-The choice is yours.